Diversity and Inclusion in Clinical Trials

 - Examined barriers and practices for recruitment and retention of participants in stroke clinical trials.

 The goal of this project was to test strategies to increase racial and ethnic minority patient enrollment in cancer clinical trials.
-This work for this project was conducted nationally across five National Cancer Institute Comprehensive Cancer Centers.
+The work for this project was conducted across five National Cancer Institute Comprehensive Cancer Centers.
 The investigators:

 - Generated strategies that facilitate patient engagement in cancer care, including understanding institutional barriers to recruitment and utilizing patient navigators to facilitate the enrollment of racial and ethnic minority individuals into cancer clinical trials.